Benefits of Using a Water Softener

 Soft water helps water flow freely in plumbing.
-Hard water causes mineral deposits to accumulate in your pipes and fixtures.
+Hard water causes mineral sediment to accumulate in your pipes and fixtures.
 This can cause clogs and decreased water pressure.

-Soft water is doesn’t have a lot of minerals.
-It doesn’t cause deposits in pipes or limit water flow in fixtures.
+Soft water is low in minerals.
+It doesn’t leave deposits in pipes or limit water flow in fixtures.

 Over time, hard water can cause minerals to become concentrated in your washing machine and dishwasher.

 The mineral deposits in hard water turn into limescale when heated.
-This can spread over the heating elements in your appliances, decreasing life span and efficiency.
+This can spread over the heating elements in your appliances, reducing life span and efficiency.

 As a result, your appliances may need repeated repairs or need to be swapped out ahead of time.